It seems hard to believe but there are still people around here that don’t know recycling is available in Meigs and Gallia counties.

 In both counties the recycling program is administered by the Gallia-Jackson-Meigs-Vinton (GJMV) Solid Waste District which has had a contract with Rumpke Waste & Recycling to handle the recycling containers since Jan.
 1, 2014 (at least in Meigs County).
 Prior to that time the recycling program in Meigs County was administered by the Meigs County Litter Control Office and then the Meigs Soil and Water Conservation District.

 I don’t want to preach about all the reasons you should recycle, but just be aware that it conserves natural resources, reduces the amount of trash going into landfills, and helps the economy by reducing the cost of materials and keeping the source of raw materials right here in the USA.
 It is basically the right thing to do, and it’s pretty easy.
+A friend of mine works in an office and his company offers Soft Plastic Recycling for Business which I think is great!
+Some businesses are not very environmentally friendly but it’s things like this that help the planet.
 Everyone should be doing their part in order to make this planet a lot cleaner than it is.
 It is not only households that should be conscious of this though.
 This also applies to businesses too, no matter how small you are.
 By making a start by investing in baler machines, you will be doing your duty in looking after the environment by doing something as simple as recycling cardboard and other materials.
 It is understandable for people to forget to do this, but it is something that everyone should contribute to.

 Residents in both counties have their choice of 17 different places to drop off their recycling.